j-andrews7/ShinyForResearchersWorkshop/README.md

 ### Workshop Outline

-This workshop was designed to be convered in \~2.5-3 hours and includes 4 hands-on modules:
+This workshop was designed to be covered in \~2.5-3 hours and includes 4 hands-on modules:

 | Activity                                                  | Time |
 |-----------------------------------------------------------|------|